 When does drawing stop and calligraphy or weaving begin?
 Cui Fei, Paul Glabicki, Lee Mingwei, León Ferrari, and Mira Schendel leave art hanging by a thread.

 Are Egon Schiele and Expressionism the ancestors of today's "shock art"?
-It depends on who is shocking whom.
+In landscapes and prints, it depends on who is shocking whom.

 Was his wife sour and inhospitable or, as Meyer Schapiro wrote, the "tender image of esthetic feeling"?
 Paul Cézanne struggled with making a marriage and making meaning, but soon Egon Schiele used portraits to make peace with the demons who never left.